Team-BHP > Shifting gears

 Nice sounding words, but not practical advice.
 What does 'own' mean?
 Till the time you are paying the mortgage, the lender holds a lien on your property.
 They can evict you and auction your property if you stop the EMI.

-DigitalOne is online now (3) Thanks
+DigitalOne is offline (3) Thanks

 Old 26th February 2024, 10:23 #37